My printout has incorrect colors. What should I do?

 - Your printed colors can never exactly match your on-screen colors.
 However, you can use a color management system to get as close as possible.
 Try using the color management options in your printer software.

-- For best results, use genuine Epson ink and paper.
+- For best results, use genuine Epson paper.

 If your printouts have incorrect colors, try these solutions: